bitfocus/companion-module-tallyma-wirelesstally/README.md

 ## Tally-MA Wireless Tally Module

-This module allows for a quicker setup of the Tally-MA Wireless Tally functions with Companion, also allowing it to act as server or bystander but still alowing to control basic setup and color settings.
+This module allows for a quicker setup of the Tally-MA Wireless Tally functions with Companion, also allowing it to act as server or bystander but still allowing to control basic setup and color settings.

-If Companion is serving tally, you can use built in Triggers or Variables to send tally info to your Tally-MA light.
+If Companion is serving tally, you can use built-in Triggers or Variables to send tally info to your Tally-MA light.
 If using the normal tally servers, bypass the Companion server on the Instance Setup to "other" and you can continue to change Led Modes and colors.

 Any issues or reports: